laserkittens/whoami/README.md

 # `whoami`

-This account is a pointer to [my danzek account, go there](https://github.com/danzek) instead of here
+This account is a pointer to [my danzek account, go there](https://github.com/danzek) instead of here.

 ## Why?